 Farm-to-table specialties in a beautifully curated indoor-outdoor space

 This farm-to-table spot has a brunch menu extensive enough to compete with most lengthy dinner menus, and all can be ordered with a side of grits and caramel sea salt butter.
 Start off with a deviled egg assortment or hot ricotta donut before agonizing between the pork belly Benedict biscuit or fried chicken and waffles.
 Afterward, score an energizing buzz when you try the coffee cocktail which includes La Colombe rum, iced espresso, coffee liqueur, vanilla, and cream.

-Another BYO spot, it’s breakfast all day (if that’s what you’re into) at Honey’s, and you can stretch your buck pretty far here, especially if you come in for the $4.95 weekday breakfast.
-Come any other time of day, though, for savory, highly customizable breakfast sandwiches, or, for the ambitious among us, the breakfast bomb: a buttermilk pancake stuffed with scrambled eggs.
+This BYO spot has breakfast all day (if that’s what you’re into), and you can stretch your buck pretty far here, especially if you come in for the $4.95 weekday breakfast.
+Come by any other time of day, though, for savory, highly customizable breakfast sandwiches, or (for the ambitious among us), the breakfast bomb: a buttermilk pancake stuffed with scrambled eggs.

 The weekend breakfast menu at High Street on Market lasts through 3:30pm, so you have plenty of time to get your life together and nosh on stacked breakfast sandwiches and classic dishes.
 You may also want to try the golden toddy from the “eye opener” menu, for a bourbon and honey wake up.

 Bi-level space with wrap-around bar and new American fare